 22. Wheat Cream

 The wheat cream expands in the stomach of ants.
-When the ants consume the wheat cream, they are unable to digest it and ultimately die.
+When the ants consume the wheat cream, they are unable to digest it and die ultimately.

 23. Lemon Juice

 Mix few tablespoons of lemon juice in a spray bottle filled with water.
-You are required to apply the spray over the ants.
+You should apply the spray over the ants.
 The lemons disrupt the ant’s scent trail and scatter their colony lineup.
 Assuming most of us don’t like the smell of vinegar, so the use of lemon is ideally good.
 It gives a short-term relief but as soon as the lemon scent wears off, the ants start their search again, and everything resumes.
+But, it works as a good natural repellant for ants, however temporarily.

 24. Black Pepper

-Black Pepper is known to keep the ants away.
+Black Pepper is a popular remedy to keep the ants away.
 Whenever you see ants, simply sprinkle some black pepper at the spot and do the same across the ant holes.
 This doesn’t kill ants but successfully keeps them away for a while.

 24. Rubbing Alcohol